-These 10 Minute Grilled Chimichurri Shrimp Skewers are loaded with bold fresh herb flavours from easy-to-make Chimichurri sauce.
-This Argentinian sauce is delicious on other grilled meats and veggies, too.
+These 10 Minute Grilled Chimichurri Shrimp Skewers are loaded with bold herb flavours from this easy-to-make Argentinian sauce.
 It's a low-carb, Keto, Paleo and Whole30-friendly recipe, perfect for summer grilling!
 Serve either as appetizers or as a main dish.

 If you've never made Chimichurri Sauce, there's no time like the present.
-And one of my favourite ways to serve it is these Grilled Chimichurri Shrimp Skewers that can be ready in ten minutes!
+And one of my favourite ways to serve it is on these Grilled Chimichurri Shrimp Skewers that can be ready in ten minutes!

 There's something about grilling food on a stick that makes preparing dinner fun!
 I've been making these Ginger-Garlic Glazed Korean Chicken Skewers and these Easy Japanese Chicken Yakitori Skewers on repeat lately.
 But today, I opted for shrimp with Chimichurri instead.